 The Force I feel, is strong with this restaurant.
 I feel at peace with myself, I feel I could move the mountains I was communing with.
 I felt hugely replenished.
 A large pot of extinguished charcoal letting out residual heat kept us warm.
-Only the sight of a kettle attached to an electrical socket, prevented me from glimpsing into the parallel brane universe.
+Only the sight of a kettle attached to an electrical socket, prevented a glimpse of the parallel brane universe.

 The Taiwanese think of this restaurant’s cuisine as ‘creative and traditional’.
-But maybe it’s much more than that, but perhaps also very much less.
+It may be much more than that, perhaps also very much less.
 You could say it’s a minimalist kind of high mountain food, leaner and far removed from the rest of the world below.
-There is so much clarity, it’s analogous to a spiritual stripping away of the burden of materialistic life, a rebirth to a purer version of self.
+There is much clarity, analogous to a spiritual stripping away of the burden of materialistic life, a rebirth to a purer version of self.

 Or you could say this cuisine is a direct reflection of Taiwan’s mixed heritage.
 The island nation of flaming mountains, valleys of terrible beauty and a people who identify with sweet potato.
 It is a sort of cultural melting pot where the best of the Chinese and Japanese is found.
 From its original influx of Chinese migrants from the Fujian province to its eventual legacy rule of law left over after centuries of association with its (former) Japanese imperial master.
 For the foreigner (that’s me) whose had the fortunate pleasure of learning about Taiwanese culture first hand through my better half, it really strikes me as one of the most uniquely distinct cuisines/cultures in the world.
 It is both Chinese and Japanese, but neither at the very same time.